puppetlabs/puppet-docs/source/pe/3.0/cloudprovisioner_aws.markdown

 If you are new to Amazon Web Services, we recommend reading their [Getting Started documentation](http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/).

-Below we take a quick look at these actions and their associated options.
+Below, we take a quick look at these actions and their associated options.
 For comprehensive information, see [Getting More Help](#getting-more-help) below.

 Viewing Existing EC2 Instances
 -----